Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 8) Install the Fencing Rails

 But after digging post holes and pouring concrete in the dead of July, it was a piece of cake.
-It’s just nailing horizontal 2x4s to the posts you installed a couple of days ago.
+Now, you need to nail horizontal 2x4s to the posts you installed two days ago.

-To begin, you Install the horizontal railing (the 2x4s) in two locations, one at the bottom of the post and one near the top.
+To begin with, you Install the horizontal railing (the 2x4s) in two locations: one at the bottom of the post and one near the top.

-The top of the lower rail needs to be placed 9 1/2″ inches above the ground, and the bottom of the top rail should be placed 64″ above the ground.
-Keep this rail height uniform throughout the whole fence installation.
+The top of the lower rail should be 9 1/2″ inches above the ground, and the bottom of the top rail should be 64″ above the ground.
+The rail height should be uniform throughout the fence installation.

 Important Note: The installation plan you’re reading here is, again, for the “Cheapest way to build a privacy fence.”